 Tell me about your move to Greenwich, CT

 How old is your daughter?
 What do you like to do with her in Greenwich or in the area?

 My daughter is 2 years old.
 There is so much to do with kids in Greenwich.
 I would say my daughter’s favorite activity is to go to the park.
 There are so many parks in Greenwich.
 She loves Bruce Park in Greenwich.
 Cos Cob Park is great too.
 We spend a lot of time at Tod’s Point Beach in Old Greenwich, in all seasons.
 And I recently introduced my daughter to Mianus Park trails.
 She loves to swim at the Greenwich YMCA.
 There are a lot of reading, music and play programs in town as well that are wonderful.

 What are the best playgrounds and parks in the Greenwich area?

 What are your favorite restaurants in Greenwich or in the area?
 Date night?
 Kid Friendly?

-Matt and I love to do date night and try to once a week.
-Some of our favorite date night go-to’s in the area are the Inn At Pound Ridge by Jean-Georges in Pound Ridge, NY, Tavern at GrayBarns in Norwalk, CT, Le Fat Poodle in Old Greenwich, CT and, although a bit of a drive, I really like 121 in North Salem, NY.
+Matt and I love to do date nights and try to once a week.
+Some of our favorite date night go-to’s in the area are the Inn At Pound Ridge by Jean-Georges in Pound Ridge, NY, Tavern at GrayBarns in Norwalk, CT, Le Fat Poodle in Old Greenwich, CT, and, although a bit of a drive, I really like 121 in North Salem, NY.
 We also enjoy Moderne Barn in Armonk, NY.

-For kid friendly restaurant, hands down our favorite family restaurant is Truck in Bedford, NY.
+For kid-friendly restaurants, hands down our favorite family restaurant is Truck in Bedford, NY.
 We also frequent Cos Cobber quite often with Pippa, right in Cos Cob, CT.
 It’s a perfect early dinner with kids.
 We also love doing breakfast in the Barn at the Bedford Post Inn, Bedford, NY on weekends.

 When you moved to Greenwich, did you know anyone?
 Any advice you can give to newcomers on how to meet people?